knowsuchagency/ninjadog/README.rst

 What?
 -----

-ninjadog lets you render pug templates and combine them with jinja2 syntax.
+ninjadog leverages the `pug-cli`_ library, written in nodejs, to render `pug`_ templates in Python.
+In addition, you can utilize `jinja2`_ syntax within pug templates for even greater power!

 .. code-block:: python